-ENG 272 - Writing Center Peer-Tutoring (1-3)
+ENG 272 - Writing Center Peer Tutoring (1-3)

-Prerequisite: ENG 172 or consent of instructor.
-A pass-fail course in which students may earn credit for providing tutorial services in conjunction with the Writing Center.
-Students enrolled in ENG 172 will be concurrently enrolled in ENG 272B.
-Students who repeat this course in subsequent semesters will enroll in ENG 272A.
+Prerequisites: ENG 271 and consent of instructor.
+A course in which students may earn credit for providing tutorial services in conjunction with the Writing Center.
+Students provide three hours of tutoring for every hour of credit for which they are enrolled.
+Grading is P (Pass) or F (Fail).
 Course may be taken more than one semester.
+Credits for this course may not be used to satisfy requirements for the English major.